PenginYY/cat-lover/README.md

 ## Overview

 This project is called **Cat Lover**.
 This is the final assignment for the CSX4104 Web Application Development course.
-Developed in collaboration with team members Pattiya Yiadram, Yumi Yoshida, and Santawan Sanpha-Asa, this application is designed specifically for cat enthusiasts.
+Developed by our team members: Pattiya Yiadram, Yumi Yoshida, and Santawan Sanpha-asa, this application is designed specifically for cat enthusiasts.

 ## Features